-Prerequisite: BIO211 or PTA100 with a grade of "B" or better
+Prerequisites: PTA100 or BIO211 with a grade of "B" or better and reading proficiency

-Anatomy and Physiology II for Physical Therapist Assistants is a continuation of Anatomy and Physiology I for Physical Therapist Assistants with emphasis on the sensory, integumentary, endocrine, circulatory, respiratory, lymphatic, digestive, and genitourinary systems.
-This course will also present additional information on metabolism, energy, fluid and electrolyte balance, and the acid-base balance within the body and how each works to maintain homeostasis.
+Anatomy and Physiology II for Physical Therapist Assistants is a continuation of Anatomy and Physiology I for Physical Therapist Assistants with emphasis on the nervous, sensory, endocrine, circulatory, respiratory, lymphatic, digestive, and urinary systems to include information on metabolism, energy, fluid and electrolyte balance, and the acid-base balance within the body and how each works to maintain homeostasis.
 Laboratory time is required.
 This course is limited to students admitted to the Physical Therapist Assistant Program.
-(F,S,Su)
+(F,S)